Let Our Experts Guide You Through Dental Practice Loans

 This is it!
 You found the practice of your dreams!
 But how are you going to pay for it?
 If you are like most dentists, you are going to take out a dental practice loan to fulfill your dream of owning your own dental practice.
 Not only is this a large commitment, it is also going to be one of the biggest decisions you will make since deciding to become a dentist.
 Experts at Professional Transition Strategies are here to give you the guidance needed to help you walk down the dental practice financing path.

-When Are You Ready to Buy a Practice?
+When Are You Ready to Buy a Dental Practice?

 Maybe you think associating is not for you.
 You are an entrepreneur and you are ready to go!
 If you choose not to associate, you are not necessarily disqualified from receiving a dental practice loan.
 The lender will also take other aspects of the dentist’s experience into consideration: internships, working in family practices in the past and current financial status.
 While some banks will still lend money to a new dentist, the amount tends to be smaller than for someone with real-world experience.